-The LTC3850 has two functions that help protect the controller in case of undervoltage conditions.
-A precision UVLO comparator constantly monitors the INTV ${\rm CC}$ voltage to ensure that an adequate gate-drive voltage is present.
-It locks out the switching action when INTV ${\rm CC}$ is below 3V.
-To prevent oscillation when there is a disturbance on the INTV ${\rm CC}$ , the UVLO comparator has 500mV of precision hysteresis.
+The LTC3853 has two functions that help protect the controller in case of undervoltage conditions.
+A precision UVLO comparator constantly monitors the $\rm INTV{CC}$ voltage to ensure that an adequate gate-drive voltage is present.
+It locks out the switching action when $\rm INTV{CC}$ is below 3.35V.
+To prevent oscillation when there is a disturbance on the INTV{CC}, the UVLO comparator has 500mV of precision hysteresis.

-Another way to detect an undervoltage condition is to monitor the $V{IN}$ supply.
-Because the RUN pins have a precision turn-on reference of 1.2V, one can use a resistor divider to $V{IN}$ to turn on the IC when $V{IN}$ is high enough.
-An extra 4.5 $\mu A$ of current flows out of the RUN pin once the RUN pin voltage passes 1.2V.
+Another way to detect an undervoltage condition is to monitor the V{IN} supply.
+Because the RUN pins have a precision turn-on reference of 1.2V, one can use a resistor divider to V{IN} to turn on the IC when V{IN} is high enough.
+An extra 4.5μA of current flows out of the RUN pin once the RUN pin voltage passes 1.2V.
 One can program the hysteresis of the run comparator by adjusting the values of the resistive divider.
-For accurate $V{IN}$ undervoltage detection, $V{IN}$ needs to be higher than 4V.
+For accurate V{IN} undervoltage detection using the RUN pin, V{IN} needs to be higher then 4V.